matter-labs/zksync-lite-docs/docs/dev/nfts.md

 mintFromZkSync(creator_address: address, content_hash: bytes, recipient_address: address, token_id: uint256)
 ```

-The zkSync contract will implement a function `registerFactory` that will register creators as a trusted minter on L2 for the factory contract.
+The zkSync Governance contract will implement a function `registerFactory` that will register creators as a trusted minter on L2 for the factory contract.

 ```typescript
 registerFactory(creator_address: address, signature: bytes)